Come for the Hoops, Stay for the Weekend

 Ajax Diner

-If you are looking for a more elevated dining experience, Oxford has plenty to offer.
-Be sure to check out Saint Leo for wood-fired pizzas and delicious pasta.
-Stop in Bouré for some “up-scale down-home” favorites or City Grocery for an elevated take on Southern dining.
+For those seeking a more elevated dining experience, Oxford delivers.
+Try Saint Leo for wood-fired pizzas and delicious pasta.
+Stop in Bouré for some “upscale down-home” favorites while City Grocery elevates Southern dining to new heights.
 There is always something new and exciting on the menu at Snackbar, and their raw oyster bar is a local favorite.

 Ice cream at Oxford Creamery